nodejs/node/doc/api/n-api.md

 * `[in] value`: `napi_value` representing a JavaScript `Date`.
 * `[out] result`: Time value as a `double` represented as milliseconds since midnight at the beginning of 01 January, 1970 UTC.

+This API does not observe leap seconds; they are ignored, as ECMAScript aligns with POSIX time specification.

 Returns `napi_ok` if the API succeeded.
 If a non-date `napi_value` is passed in it returns `napi_date_expected`.